snwau/SWSnapshotStackView/README.md

 Snapshot Stack View was developed for use in an iOS application I'm currently developing to decorate a UIImage for presentation to the user.
 The application must display images of unknown and varying aspect ratios.

-Normally the effects rendered within the Snapshot Stack View to decorate a UIImage for display could easily generated be within Photoshop as a layer to sit over/under the UIImage, however the aspect and dimensions of the image must be known and static, hence not possible.
+Normally the effects rendered within the Snapshot Stack View to decorate a UIImage for display could easily generated be within Photoshop as a layer to sit over/under the `UIImage`, however the aspect and dimensions of the image must be known and static, hence not possible.

 An alternative approach often used is to crop the images to a fixed aspect, however this can lead to cropping important information from the image or destroying the general composition of a photograph, which I also did not want to risk.